Medical Interpretation

 Culturally Sensitive

-I understand cultural dynamics specific to Chicago's Hispanic communities and adapt my communication to make patients feel comfortable.
+We understand cultural dynamics specific to Chicago's Hispanic communities and adapt our communication to make patients feel comfortable.

 Thorough & Patient

-I don't rush.
-I take the time to ensure complete understanding — and I ask for clarification or slow things down when needed.
+We don't rush.
+We take the time to ensure complete understanding — and we ask for clarification or slow things down when needed.

 Ready to have an interpreter at your facility?

-Contact me directly — I'll confirm availability and we'll go from there.
+Contact us directly — we'll confirm availability and go from there.